osexpert/ccs32clara-chademo/readme.md

 Other:
 There is a 5sec. watchdog that will reset (effectively power off) adapter if there is a hung.
-There is a welding detection logic that check if supply voltage is 12 volt or more, before adapter contactor is closed, in case, the contactor is probably stuck.
+There is a welding detection logic that check if supply voltage is 12 volt (or more), _before_ adapter contactor is closed, in case, the contactor is probably stuck.
 You will see this in the log, at the end (or search for "welding").
+The car will also most likely (at least it did for me), display a warning and say the EV need service, and car was put into turtle mode!
+I used LeafSpy Pro to clear the DTCs, else I would probably had to go to a garage!
+So yes, it happened to me.
+Not sure why, if it was by chance or if my firmware has a problem.
+So I suggest traveling with a CAN BT dongle, LeafSpy Pro and a multimeter, at least I do.
+Be warned.

 Original firmware:
 Original firmware seems to be based on open-plc-utils.
 I think it uses a rtos of some kind, with a preemtive scheduler.
 Original firmware generally works well.
 It it missing several of the ccs shutdown mechanism (I struggle with both Tesla and Kempower), else I had little problems.
 Even so, I found it very interesting to hack on this adapter so I made this.
 It is possible it will not work at all or as well as the original firmware.
-Be warned:-)
+Be warned.
 Happy hacking.